 In 2021, Dexerto is proud to present power rankings for League of Legends in the LCS.
 We will be tracking the performance of all the teams right here, considering their form, how they’ve performed with their strength of schedule, and more.

-With the road to Worlds 2021 halfway crossed, NA’s best are looking to show their good sides to save themselves from another disappointing international campaign.
+With the road to Worlds 2021 nearing its conclusion, NA’s best are looking to show their good sides to save themselves from another disappointing international campaign.

 Ablolive is so swole

 Let’s start talking LCS awards.
 Ablazeolive has, after years of grinding in Academy, broken out and proven to be an top-quality mid laner in yet another stunning rookie split from an NA talent (hello LCS teams, please invest in younger players instead of washed veterans).

 However, it’d be remiss to talk about the wider improvement of this squad generally.
 Licorice has reinvigorated himself.
 Iconic went from a meme to a future prospect across 2021.
 Stixxay added another year on his career.
 They are flexible and dynamic, and they are underdogs.
 It’s a long way to Worlds, but honestly, can we just believe in fairy tales and miracles for once?